Taigum - Fitzgibbon

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Taigum - Fitzgibbon's approval levels have been slightly above the yearly average of 62, showing modest growth in recent years.
+Looking at development activity over the past five years, Taigum - Fitzgibbon's approval levels have been significantly above the yearly average of 62, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?